Why is it important to clean fiber optic connectors?

 Fiber connector cleaning is an essential part of quality fiber installations.
 It is essential to inspect every fiber optic connection before every mating and to clean those connections when necessary.

-An effective fiber optic connector cleaning process must be effective on a wide variety of contamination and provide the best possible result every time.
-International standard IEC 61300-3-35 outlines industry accepted inspection criteria for contamination and defects on the end face of the connector.
+An effective fiber optic connector cleaning process must be effective on a wide variety of contamination and provide the best possible result consistently.
+International standard IEC 61300-3-35 outlines industry-accepted inspection criteria for contamination and defects on the end face of connectors.
 When the connector fails this inspection or when equipment to test the connection is not available, the plug should be cleaned using the Combination Cleaning Process.
-Inspect the connector again, and make the connection when the plug passes inspection.
+If possible, inspect the connector again, and make the connection when the plug passes inspection.